-Vancouver is one of the most popular cities for people to migrate to from the UK.
-We take a look at some of the reasons why it’s so popular.
+Vancouver, British Columbia is one of the most popular areas for people to migrate to from the UK.
+We take a look at some of the reasons why B.C. is so popular.

-If you’re thinking of emigrating to Canada, or more specifically moving to Vancouver from the UK, then you’re thinking along the right lines if you’re looking for a sophisticated city, a place where culture is valued and where the quality of life is about as high as it gets.
+If you’re thinking of emigrating to Canada, or more specifically moving to the west coast of British Columbia and Vancouver from the UK, then you’re thinking along the right lines if you’re looking for a sophisticated city, a place where culture is valued and where the quality of life is about as high as it gets.

 Vancouver and indeed Canada in general has always been a popular destination for those of us looking to start a new life and when you take a closer look, it’s very easy to see why.
 And it’s not just people migrating from the UK – Vancouver is one of the most desirable cities for migrants worldwide.